Data on people’s ability in Welsh and how often they speak the language for April 2019 to March 2020.

 The APS is carried out by the Office for National Statistics (ONS).
 Details about how the survey is developed and carried out can be found on the Office for National Statistics website.

-Following the government advice regarding coronavirus (COVID-19), the Annual Population Survey as well as all other ONS face-to-face studies about people, families and households have been suspended.
+Following the government advice regarding coronavirus (COVID-19), the Annual Population Survey as well as all other Office for National Statistics (ONS) face-to-face studies about people, families and households have been suspended.
 From mid-March 2020, the APS survey has been carried out by telephone.
 A change in how a survey is administered can affect survey results.
-This set of results cover the period from April 2019 to March 2020, and therefore the results are unlikely to be significantly affected.
-There may however be some disruption to the APS time series for the next quarter’s results, which may affect the timing, availability and/or quality of data for the first half of 2020-21.
+Until mid-March 2020, around half of the interviews were carried out face-to-face and half by telephone.
+This set of results cover the period from April 2019 to March 2020.

 Datasets and interactive tools